 Epinephrine is one of the most commonly used agents in a variety of settings as it functions as medication and hormone.
 It is currently FDA-approved for various situations, including emergency treatment of type 1 hypersensitivity reactions including anaphylaxis, induction, and maintenance of mydriasis during intraocular surgeries, and hypotension due to septic shock.
-Off-label uses of epinephrine include, but are not limited to, ventricular fibrillation, pulseless ventricular tachycardia, asystole, pulseless electrical activity, croup, and severe asthma exacerbations unresponsive to standard treatment.
+Off-label uses of epinephrine include, but are not limited to, ventricular fibrillation, pulseless ventricular tachycardia, asystole, pulseless electrical activity (PEA), croup, and severe asthma exacerbations unresponsive to standard treatment.
 In the operating room (OR) setting, epinephrine is used as a local anesthetic block as well.
 Produced by the adrenal medulla, epinephrine plays a vital role in the body’s acute stress response by stimulating the sympathetic nervous system.

 Epinephrine is a sympathomimetic catecholamine that exerts its pharmacologic effects on both alpha and beta-adrenergic receptors using a G protein-linked second messenger system.
 It has a greater affinity for beta receptors in small doses.
 However, large doses produce selective action on alpha receptors.
 Through its action on alpha-1 receptors, epinephrine induces increased vascular smooth muscle contraction, pupillary dilator muscle contraction, and intestinal sphincter muscle contraction.
-Other important effects include increasing heart rate, myocardial contractility, and renin release via beta-1 receptors.
-Beta-2 effects produce bronchodilation which may be useful as an adjunct treatment of asthma exacerbations as well as vasodilation, tocolysis, and increased aqueous humor production.
+Other significant effects include increased heart rate, myocardial contractility, and renin release via beta-1 receptors.
+Beta-2 effects produce bronchodilation, which may be useful as an adjunct treatment of asthma exacerbations as well as vasodilation, tocolysis, and increased aqueous humor production.

 Adverse Effects Listed by System